-The home you spend most of your time in will be considered your main home, and thus the primary residence.
+The home you spend most of your time in will be your main home and, thus, your primary residence.
 This classification is important because you can exclude a large sum from the capital gains tax if you sell your primary residence.

 There is one additional exception to the capital gains exclusion – you can only qualify once every two years.
 For example, let’s say you bought your home in 2010 and lived there until 2019, making it your primary residence.
 In 2019 you inherited a home and started living there full-time.

-In 2020 you sell your old home and as it’s still your primary residence you are exempt from the capital gains tax.
-By 2021, your new home will officially be considered the primary residence, but you wouldn’t be able to qualify for the exemption until 2022, because 2 years have not passed since the previous sale.
+In 2020 you sold your old home, and as it’s still your primary residence, you are exempt from the capital gains tax.
+By 2021, your new home will officially be considered the primary residence, but you wouldn’t be able to qualify for the exemption until 2022 because 2 years have not passed since the previous sale.

-There is an additional method you can use to reduce the taxes you pay.
+You can also use another method to reduce the taxes you pay.
 As your gains are calculated by deducting the cost basis of your property from the price you sell it for, you can lower your taxes by increasing the cost basis, thereby reducing your gains.